USA - Music

 This music soon attracted the attention not just of Blacks but of Whites too; and with very little change, R & B evolved into yet another new type of music; rock 'n' roll.

 Elvis PresleyThe man who did most to help rock 'n' roll conquer first America, then the world, was in fact not a black musician, but a white boy from rural Mississippi, by the name of Elvis Aaron Presley.
-Elvis's family were poor, very poor; as a kid, Elvis lived in a two-room shack in Tupelo, Mississippi.
+Elvis's family was poor, very poor; as a kid, Elvis lived in a two-room shack in Tupelo, Mississippi.
 There was not much to distinguish the lifestyle of his poor white family from that of the equally poor black families in the region, and young Elvis had plenty of contact with black culture and music.

 After making his first records in Memphis, Elvis became the biggest rock star the world had ever seen; "the King".
 Yet he never abandoned his Mississippi valley roots, and it was in Memphis that he established his famous home, Graceland.

-In the space of the last forty years, rock 'n' roll has become the basis of popular music worldwide.
+In the space of the last sixty years, rock 'n' roll has become the basis of popular music worldwide.
 In this respect, it could be argued that the Mississippi valley is the source of the greatest cultural phenomenon of the twentieth century.

 WORDS:evolve: develop - lyric: music that tells a story - give rise to: create - slave: unpaid worker - gospel: parts of the bible - emancipation: freeing of the slaves - brass: a yellow metal - countless: innumerable - shack: poorly-built house.